 General checkups (metabolic, liver and/or kidney health) seems reasonably priced from both provider/s.
 However they are not exactly a 1:1 replica.
 Advanced lipids (APO differentiations) or detailed thyroid panels for instance ~ may differ in terms of length and detail.
 To both preserve and respect intellectual property, this is NOT a guide presenting minute differences of the two in matrix chart/s or the like.
 Readers instead are encouraged to assess these parameters individually, by comparing their services parameters at their own end before all informed decisions.

 For more comprehensive and detailed request/s, I-medical may be the more preferred route.
 Individuals are free to select any additional tests on top of existing pre-defined “panels”; specifically labelled as “A-Z” categories.
 These categories unfolds very specific testing opportunities.
 Specific enzymes.
 Steroid hormones, vitamin, and various lipid panels.
 That also includes options such as VLDL particle sizing determinations and analysis, which I-screen seemingly lacked.
-However, beware these specific tests are highly prestigious.
-Thus prompting elaborate procedures costing at least AUD$150 (or more).
+However, beware that these tests are very costly bordering towards at least AUD$150 (or more).

 It is also noteworthy that many collection agencies, for some undisclosed reason ~ only resort to “higher-than / >” or “lower-then / <” symbolic reporting for the sake of simplified interpretation.
 For instance, kidney function (eGFR) may only be presented as “>90 ml/minute” as cut off reference range.
 Hence, unfortunately there is no knowing as to how high their actual readings are beyond “90”.
 It could be 100 or vaguely interpreted as either “higher than 90” or to “infinity”.